jahudka/nittro-project/README.md

    ```
    You can think of the task names as a list of tags separated by
    a colon.
 The `watch` tag doesn't work with the `fonts` tag,
    but otherwise all combinations are allowed.
-Omitting a tag
+Omitting any tag except
-   is the same as if you specified all the permutations of the tag,
+   the `watch` tag is the same as if you specified all the permutations of
-   e.g. `watch:js` is the same as `watch:public:js watch:admin:js`
+   the tag, e.g. `watch:js` is the same as `watch:public:js watch:admin:js`
    and `public` is the same as `public:js public:css public:fonts`.
  - The default task builds everything.
  - Nittro components are enabled at the beginning of the gulpfile